arvkevi/ezancestry/details.md

 # Details

 Depending on which company performed your genotyping, your sample might be missing information for some of the 55 (or 128) **AISNPs**.
-There is a basic implementation of scikit-learn's `KNNImputer` to impute missing genotypes in your sample based on your nearest neighbors in the feature-space.

 * To show a table of your genotypes at the AISNP locations, check **Show Your Genotypes**.